Blog » Featured » What is an SKU? The Ultimate Guide To Unique Product Identifiers.

 • Product subcategory

 You should consider the amount of your inventory when selecting SKU number identifiers for your firm.
 You may not need to add product subcategories or product characteristics in your Stock Keeping Unit if you have a modest volume of inventory.
+However, if you have a lot of inventory, you’ll probably need more sophisticated SKU numbers to keep track of everything.

 Moreover, customers are another factor to consider when choosing SKU number identifiers.
 If customers commonly inquire about a certain brand of product, make sure to include a brand identifier in your SKU number.